Nicholas on Holiday: Plot

-Nicholas spends his summer holidays with his Parents and Grandma Mémé at the seaside.
+Nicholas spends his summer holidays with his Parents and his Grandmother at the seaside.
 He quickly makes new friends, including the boy Blaise, who lives in the area, the English pupil Djodjo, the gourmand Fructueux, the righteous Côme, and the crybaby Crépin.
 But just when Nicholas believes he has got everything under control, Isabelle appears, the daughter of his parents' friends, Mr and Mrs Bernique.
 He does not understand why she cares so much about him until he becomes suspicious that his parents are trying to set her up as his wife-to-be.

 Nicholas consults his friends about the looming threat to his "true love", marrying Marie-Edwige.
 His friends offer advice and plot to separate Isabelle and Nicholas.
 They tell him that he must tarnish his family's reputation in front of Isabelle's parents, which happens by circumstance (Granny wanting to go to the casino).
 Meanwhile, Nicholas' dad is having nightmares of his boss, Mr. Moucheboume, and colleagues laughing at a postcard he sent.
 He later writes and puts in a mailbox a letter of resignation.
 However, he later gets a call from Moucheboume, who has big plans for him.
 This changes Nicolas' dad's mind, and after failing to retrieve the letter from the mailbox, he sets it all on fire.

 Nicholas and his friends even contemplate putting vipers on their beds to drive them out of there.
 After a close encounter with the viper, they connect the water supply and sewage line in the shower so the shower will have sewage coming out of it.
 Isabelle walks in on Nicholas guarding her door as the boys do the job.
 He gets frightened and bolts, then Isabelle walks up to him in an enclosed space and gives him Marie-Edwige's bracelet (which Nicholas lost a few days ago).
 The two then start chatting and get to know each other well.
 His interest for Isabelle grows.
 When the boys find out, they are unhappy and disappointed, until Isabelle shows what she can do and becomes their friend.
 Later, Mrs Bernique's shower incident forces them to almost leave.
 The boys then sabotage their car to extend their stay.

 One day on the beach, Massimo Massini, a very loud and obnoxious movie producer from Italy, is filming a movie on the beach, angering the vacationers.
 In a fit of anger, Nicholas' mother marches up to Massini and yells at him in public to stop being so inconsiderate to everyone else; this act is well-received by the other vacationers.
 To apologize, Massini sends his assistant to invite Nicolas's parents to a party he is throwing at a club.
 There, Nicholas' mother dances with Massini and Nicholas' dad is kicked out of the club by security.